 For those seeking the very best performance, there's still a case for finding the fastest rather than just choosing the cheapest SSD.

-Performance – in terms of the speed with which data can be read and written – has effectively plateaued among SATA SSDs.
-It's not that flash memory has reached its limit, far from it, but the Serial ATA interface between the flash and your computer is now an increasingly narrowing bottleneck.
+Getting back to performance, this has effectively plateaued among SATA SSDs.
+It's not that flash memory has reached its limit, far from it, but the Serial ATA interface which is now the bottleneck.

 The SSDs here cover the highest-performing models today, as well as some cheaper options that juggle the value factor rather than best-in-class performance figures.